Germain-L/Pong/README.md

 - after a game is over wait 5 seconds for the menu to appear

 ## Experimental
-- I am uware it has lots of bugs and resolution problems
+- I am aware it has lots of bugs and resolution problems